vonovak/react-native-theme-control/docs/install.md

 iOS 13 or newer is required for theming logic.
 However, the package builds with iOS 10 and newer.

-Version 4 supports RN 0.72.
+Version 4 supports RN 0.72 and Expo 49.

 Version 3 supports RN 0.71 and Expo 48.